-A snapshot overview of schools in Bahrain that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot: schools in Bahrain that are considered (but not necessarily chosen) by English-speaking expats.

 Schools selected for full GSGI review are noted with next to their names.

-A large, well run and resourced British style school with students drawn from over 70 nationalities, but 42 per cent are British, as are the majority of teachers.
-The school is spread over two campuses (senior in Isa Town and junior in Saar) about 20 minutes apart; the impressive junior campus was purpose built only a few years ago.
+A large, well run and resourced British-style school with students drawn from over 70 nationalities, however just under 40 per cent are British, as are the majority of teachers.
+The school is spread over two campuses (senior in Isa Town and junior in Saar) about 20 minutes apart.
+The impressive junior campus was purpose built only a few years ago.
 A popular school with consequent demand for places, particularly in the younger years.

 Click here to read our full review of St. Christopher's School.

-SEN; National Curriculum for England/International Primary Curriculum; ages 4-14; co-ed; day; independent; privately owned; 60 students
+SEN/ International Primary Curriculum/ National Curriculum for England/ GCSE/ BTEC; ages 4-16; co-ed; day; independent; privately owned; 60 students

 Click here to read our full review of the Children's Academy of Bahrain.